Halliburton Company (HAL) Shares Down Despite Recent Market Volatility

-Halliburton Company (NYSE: HAL)’s stock price has decreased by -2.10 compared to its previous closing price of 30.41. but the company has seen a -16.31% decline in its stock price over the last five trading sessions.
+Halliburton Company (NYSE: HAL)’s stock price has decreased by -4.63 compared to its previous closing price of 31.94. but the company has seen a 0.16% gain in its stock price over the last five trading sessions.
 Barron’s reported on 10/25/22 that Halliburton’s Earnings Top Estimates.
 Oil’s Surge Helped Them Double.

 Is It Worth Investing in Halliburton Company (NYSE: HAL) Right Now?

-The price-to-earnings ratio for Halliburton Company (NYSE: HAL) is above average at 17.59x.
-The 36-month beta value for HAL is also noteworthy at 2.15.
-There are mixed opinions on the stock, with 23 analysts rating it as a “buy,” 3 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Halliburton Company (NYSE: HAL) is above average at 17.62x, while the 36-month beta value is 2.16.

 Sponsored